 We’re big fans of skills-based hiring here at Willo.

 Switching to a skills-based hiring approach leads to better hiring outcomes, reduces bias, and increases your talent pool by 10X on average.
-To get it right, you need to be objective when reviewing candidates—and skills-based hiring scorecards help make that possible.
+Take your skills-first approach further with our CV-free design template to focus purely on candidate capabilities rather than traditional credentials.

 Building teams that work well together starts with finding people who align with your company's values.
 This scorecard measures how candidates' working styles, behaviors, and values match your company culture, helping you identify those who will both contribute to and thrive in your environment.